Bec Capp chose the name Junior Space for her combined gallery and retail store in Fitzroy, because it represented something small but tough.

 Since then she has welcomed a new exhibition every two weeks, ranging from photos of Cuba by Gina Nero (who won the Independent Photography Festival Prize in 2015) to a group show featuring 11 local and international contemporary animators.

-More recently, the space hosted Ladies of Leisure zine for a series of workshops.
-And this week, it’s hosting a pop-up shop by Melbourne fashion label Sister Studios.
+More recently, the space hosted Ladies of Leisure zine for a series of workshops, as well as a pop-up shop by Melbourne fashion label Sister Studios.